The decidability of the genus of regular languages and directed emulators: Introduction

 \section{Introduction}

+Regular languages form the simplest class of languages in Chomsky's hierarchy: these are the languages recognized by deterministic finite automata (DFA).
+A special r\^ole is played by the minimal automaton canonically associated to a regular language.
+The complexity measure provided by the latter is familiar: it allows, for instance, to compare two regular languages by their size or to decide whether one is included into the other.
+Yet there are questions that cannot be read directly from the minimal automaton, and there exist complexity measures that are not captured simply by the size of the minimal automaton.
+An instance of the latter is provided by the genus of a regular language.
 The genus of a regular language $L$ is the minimal genus of a finite deterministic automaton recognizing the language $L$.
 In particular, a planar language is a language with genus $0$.
 We defined the genus in~\cite{BD16} and showed that this notion defines a proper hierarchy of (regular) languages.
 The decidability of the planarity of a regular language is a question asked by R.~V.~Book and A.~K.~Chandra \cite{BC76} in 1976.

-It should be noted that the genus of a regular language behaves quite differently from the its set-theoretical size.
-First, as we showed in \cite{BD16}, a minimal genus deterministic automaton recognizing a given language has not minimal size in general, thus differs from the minimal automaton in the sense of Myhill-Nerode.
+The genus of a regular language behaves quite differently from the its set-theoretical size.
+First, a minimal genus deterministic automaton recognizing a given language has not minimal size in general, thus differs from the minimal automaton \cite{BD16}.
 Secondly, in a sequel \cite{BD19} to the first article, we proved that the size of the minimal automaton recognizing a language $L$ with minimal genus may be exponentially larger than the minimal automaton itself.
 The existence of an upper bound remains open.
 This suggests that the computation of the genus of a regular language should have a high complexity.

 We also proved that under a fairly generic hypothesis\footnote{The minimal automaton must not contain small cycles, the size of which depends on the size of the alphabet.
 Moreover, automata are supposed to be complete.}, the genus of a regular language is computable.
 In particular, under this hypothesis, the planarity of a regular language is decidable.
 One should point out that the proof is entirely constructive and yields an implementable algorithm.
 We conjecture that the genus of a regular language is computable in general.